If you are waiting for the right time to invest in the market, that time is now.

 Paying Attention To Market Timing

-This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 The edited version has been published in The Straits Times on 15 October 2017.

 Do note that these figures are purely based on the Index returns.
-You cannot directly invest into an Index.
+You cannot directly invest in an Index.

 70% x 70% = 49%.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.